Vauxhall Firenza

+History

-The initial Firenza was available in a base model 1159 cc overhead valve and two models with overhead camshaft, in 1598 cc and 1975 cc variants.
+Launched in May 1971, the initial Firenza was available in a base model 1159 cc overhead valve engine carried over from the Viva HB, and two models with the Slant-4 overhead camshaft engine from the Victor FD, in 1599 cc and 1975 cc variants.
 The latter was the same engine as used in the earlier Viva GT.
-Some six months after launch, in December 1971, performance was boosted when the engine capacities were enlarged to 1256 cc, 1798 cc and 2279 cc respectively.
+The entry 1159 cc lasted 3 months before the 1256 cc was launched in August 1971, being produced until July 1972 before the smaller engine was dropped from the range.
+Some six months after launch, in December 1971, performance was boosted when the engine capacities were enlarged to 1759 cc and 2279 cc respectively.
+These engine models started production in March 1972 through to September 1973.
 All models had a front-mounted four-cylinder engine driving the rear wheels.
 The SL model in each engine size carried the highest level of trim.

 Suspension was by double wishbone and coil springs at the front, and a live rear axle with trailing arms and coils at the rear.
 The suspension and steering of the Firenza was adapted for use in the Jensen-Healey sports car.

 The model changes in early 1972 included the introduction of a top-of-the-line 2300 Sport SL model (introduced at the Geneva Motor Show), using the 2279 cc engine.
 The 2300 Sport SL was the only version to feature the seven dial dash (speedometer, clock, rev counter, fuel, oil pressure, water temp, & battery charge).
 The engine was an inclined four-cylinder with single overhead camshaft and twin Stromberg carburettors, producing 122 bhp.
 The oversquare straight four engine was renowned for its big torque curve, making the car very flexible and easy to drive.
 The interior was equipped with bucket seats, front and back, to carry four persons.
 The centre console with heater controls and warning lights was quite distinctive and luxurious for the time.

 The 2300 Sport SL was raced by the Dealer Team Vauxhall, following their successes with the Viva GT.
 In Castrol colours, these cars enjoyed many successes.